husky-helen/MObyGaze/README_Code.md

 ```sh
     cd ActionFormerObj
 ```
+2. Use the preprocessing files in the `Preprocessing` folder.
+In order to replicate our experiments you might need to do some additional preprocessing before using these files.
+For exemple create intermediate csv files by selecting a specific annotator or specific labels.
-2. Create or modify the config files in `configs`
+3. Create or modify the config files in `configs`
-3. Train the model (you can check the available arguments in the `ActionFormerObj/train.py` file).
+4. Train the model (you can check the available arguments in the `ActionFormerObj/train.py` file).
  ```sh
   python3 train.py config_file_path
  ```
-4. Test the model (you can check the available arguments in the `ActionFormerObj/eval.py` file).
+5. Test the model (you can check the available arguments in the `ActionFormerObj/eval.py` file).
 ```sh
   python3 eval.py config_file_path model_ckpt_path
 ```